apify/n8n-nodes-apify/README.md

   - **Custom input**: Provide JSON object to override any or all default parameters.
   - Configurable timeout and memory limits
   - Build version selection
+- **Run Actor and get dataset items**: Execute an Actor, waits for it to finish, and finally returns the dataset items
 - **Scrape Single URL**: Quick scraping of a single URL
 - **Get Last Run**: Retrieve information about the most recent Actor run